dannsam/xenko-docs/manual/graphics/graphics-compositor/custom-scene-renderer.md

 # Custom scene renderer

-You can create a custom renderer by directly implementing the @'SiliconStudio.Xenko.Rendering.ISceneRenderer' or using a delegate through the @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer'
+To create a custom renderer, directly implement the @'SiliconStudio.Xenko.Rendering.Compositing.ISceneRenderer' or use a delegate through the @'SiliconStudio.Xenko.Rendering.Compositing.DelegateSceneRenderer'.

 ## Implement an ISceneRenderer

 You can use a base implementation of this interface:

-* @'SiliconStudio.Xenko.Rendering.SceneRendererBase': Provides a default implementation of @'SiliconStudio.Xenko.Rendering.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
+* @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererBase': Provides a default implementation of @'SiliconStudio.Xenko.Rendering.Compositing.ISceneRenderer' and automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.
-* @'SiliconStudio.Xenko.Rendering.SceneRendererViewportBase': Inherits from @'SiliconStudio.Xenko.Rendering.SceneRendererBase' and add the ability to configure a specific viewport
+* @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererViewportBase': Inherits from @'SiliconStudio.Xenko.Rendering.Compositing.SceneRendererBase' and add the ability to configure a specific viewport.

 ```cs
 [DataContract("MyCustomRenderer")]